irizkyw/Graduation-Accident-Detection/README.md

 4. Push to your branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-## License
-This project and dataset is licensed.

 ## Citation
 If you find our dataset/model/code/paper helpful, please consider citing our papers 📝 and staring us ⭐️！
 ```bib